Vermont: Fall Foliage

 Waitsfield Common Road; 2-3 miles, easy.
 Cossingham Road Farm Loop; 2-3 miles, easy

-Your guides will meet you at the Hilton Burlington Lake Champlain at 9:00 a.m. in the lobby.
+Your leaders will meet you at the Hotel Champlain at 9:00 a.m. in the lobby.
 They’ll be wearing Country Walkers shirts.
 Please be dressed for walking.

 After a brief orientation meeting, you depart for an introductory walk in the town of Waitsfield, located in the heart of Vermont’s Mad River Valley.
 Situated 40 miles from Burlington, and with only 1,700 full-time residents, Waitsfield is known for its natural beauty and two popular ski destinations: Sugarbush Resort and Mad River Glen.
 It also boasts numerous restaurants, a 100-year-old covered bridge, and The Big Picture Theater & Café (a quirky theater-restaurant famous for its maple donuts).